NadaZakaria99/IKNOWAPP/README.md

 - sql_queries.txt: Contains the SQL queries used to set up the Snowflake database and schema and cortex search.
 - upload_your_files.py: A script to upload study materials to Snowflake.
 - TruLens_Eval.ipynb: A Jupyter notebook used to evaluate the RAG system's performance.

+# Usage

+# How It Works
+IKNOW leverages a combination of Snowflake Cortex, Mistral Large 2 model and Tavily Search to provide accurate, context-aware, and real-time responses to your study-related queries.
+Here's a detailed breakdown of how it works:
+1. User Query:
+   The user inputs a question or query related to their study material
+2. Context Retrieval:
+   IKNOW uses Snowflake Cortex Search to retrieve relevant chunks of text from the study materials stored in the Snowflake database.
+The search is filtered based on the selected lecture or week to ensure the context is relevant.
+3. Prompt Generation:
+   A prompt is dynamically generated using the retrieved context, the user's query, and the chat history (if enabled).
+The prompt is designed to guide the Mistral Large 2 model to provide a concise and accurate response.
+4. Response Generation with Mistral Large 2:
+The generated prompt is passed to Snowflake Cortex, which uses the Mistral Large 2 model to generate a response.
+5. Web Search Integration (if needed):
+   If the query cannot be answered using the study material, IKNOW performs a web search using Tavily Search.
+The search results are filtered and summarized, and the response is generated using the Mistral Large 2 model to ensure accuracy and relevance.
+A note is added to indicate that the answer is based on a web search.